wandb/weave/docs/docs/guides/integrations/google-gemini.md

 In addition to versioning code and capturing inputs/outputs, [`Model`](../core-types/models)s capture structured parameters that control your application’s behavior, making it easy to find what parameters worked best.
 You can also use Weave Models with `serve`, and [`Evaluation`](../core-types/evaluations.md)s.

-In the example below, you can experiment with `WeaveModel`.
-Every time you change one of these, you'll get a new _version_ of `WeaveModel`.
+In the example below, you can experiment with `CityVisitRecommender`.
+Every time you change one of these, you'll get a new _version_ of `CityVisitRecommender`.

 ```python
 import os